fc-tycoon/match-sim/docs/FORMATIONS.md

 **Formation Validation Requirements**:
 - Formation must have a name (string)
 - Exactly 10 positions required (outfield players only, goalkeeper excluded)
-- Each position must have valid coordinates: x and z between -1.0 and 1.0
+- Each position must have valid coordinates: x and y between -1.0 and 1.0
 - Each position must have a role (string identifier)
 - Tactical width and depth must be positive numbers (> 0)
 - Compactness must be between 0.0 and 1.0 if specified